NutriTeam/Nutri_Score/algo.md

 We have created several algorithms that take place at different time in the software.
 There implementation helps to achieve the computation of the NutriScore, the creation of nutrient recommendations and the proposal of a healthier product for users.

 ## NutriScore
 This algorithm evolved during the project.
 The first version, based on the document from the french Ministry of Agriculture, was developed to compute the NutriScore of a single product.
-The precision of this first version was satisfying, in comparison with the actual NutriScore of the database, as it is explained in the ''Data visualization'' page.
+The precision of this first version was satisfying, in comparison with the actual NutriScore of the database, as it is explained in the <a href="./Milestone_2.html">''Data visualization''</a> page.

 This algorithm takes into account different aspects of the food.
 First, it determines whether or not it is a drink.
 Indeed, the computation rules are not the same between solid and liquid products.
 For beverages, for example, only pure water can get the grade A. In general, we have to take into account both positive (e.g high fruits/veg/nuts content) and negative points (e.g high amount of sugar) to determine the final grade of a product.